Skip to main content

 filter spoe engine crowdsec config /etc/haproxy/crowdsec.cfg

-## Handle 302 redirect for successful captcha validation (native HAProxy redirect)
+## Handle 302 redirect for successful captcha validation (redirect to current request URL)

 ## Call lua script only for ban and captcha remediations (performance optimization)